oracle/truffleruby/doc/user/jruby-migration.md

 GraalVM.
 The API is different because it's designed to support many languages, not just Ruby.

-TruffleRuby also supports JSR 223, compatible with JRruby, to make it easier to run legacy JRuby code.
+TruffleRuby also supports JSR 223, compatible with JRuby, to make it easier to run legacy JRuby code.

 You will need to use the GraalVM to use both these APIs.